 There are just certain items I refuse to spend money on.

-But, my frugal living tips aren't just with groceries, it spans across every facet of our lives.
+But, my frugal living tips aren’t just with groceries, it spans across every facet of our lives.
 It boils down to the simple concept…there are just certain items I just refuse to spend money on.
+This stuff I quit buying to save money.
 Period.

 There are other ways I prefer to spend my money.
 Many of them I learned when we did our first spending freeze.
 During that time, I understand what was important and what didn’t matter.
 Those were money lessons learned.